Do you have a best friend at work? Have you ever had a work BFF?

 At that point, it was no longer nearly as beneficial to have a best friend at work.

 This is why as a lesson for leaders, you have to realize that your team having a best friend at work is a double-edged sword; when things are good, it can boost morale, increase productivity, and help you retain good people.
-However, if you have a toxic culture, it can lead to bad habits, unhealthy conversation, and employees leaving in waves.
+However, if you have a toxic culture, it can lead to bad habits, unhealthy conversation, and multiple employees quitting at the same time.

 3) A work best friend can help you check yourself